-Public Works and Government Services Canada (PWGSC) continuously strives to be transparent and accountable in how it does business.
+Public Services and Procurement Canada (PSPC) continuously strives to be transparent and accountable in how it does business.

 Management Accountability Framework